dotnet/docs/docs/framework/wcf/samples/wcf-analytic-tracing.md

 4. Click **Clear** to clear the events.

 ## Known Issue
  There is a known issue in the **Event Viewer** where it may fail to decode ETW events.
-You may see an error message that says: “The description for Event ID \<id> from source Microsoft-Windows-Application Server-Applications cannot be found.
+You may see an error message that says: "The description for Event ID \<id> from source Microsoft-Windows-Application Server-Applications cannot be found.
 Either the component that raises this event is not installed on your local computer or the installation is corrupted.
-You can install or repair the component on the local computer.”
+You can install or repair the component on the local computer."
 If you encounter this error, select **Refresh** from the **Actions** menu.
 The event should then decode properly.

 > [!IMPORTANT]
 >  The samples may already be installed on your computer.
 Check for the following (default) directory before continuing.